ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 We define the probability of one character replacing, or being inserted before, another character according to the proximity of the keys on a keyboard (assuming QWERTY layout).

-We have created `a CSV file <https://github.com/ihmeuw/vivarium_research_prl/blob/main/src/vivarium_research_prl/noise/qwerty-keyboard.csv>` of a QWERTY keyboard layout (left-justified, which is not exactly accurate to most keyboards' half-key-offset layout) and accompanying number pad.
+We use `a CSV file <https://github.com/ihmeuw/vivarium_research_prl/blob/main/src/vivarium_research_prl/noise/qwerty-keyboard.csv>` of a QWERTY keyboard layout (left-justified, which is not exactly accurate to most keyboards' half-key-offset layout) and accompanying number pad.
+This CSV also originates from GeCO; however, we have made some changes to include capital letters and have a complete numberpad.
-Note that as in the other CSVs, there are comments prefixed by :code:`#`, but also that the empty comment on line 6 serves a purpose: the preceding rows (letters) and following rows (numbers) should not be considered adjacent.
+Note that as in the other CSVs, there are comments prefixed by :code:`#`, but also that the empty comment lines serve a purpose: the preceding rows and following rows should not be considered adjacent.

 First, rows are selected for typographic noise, as in other noise functions.
 Within strings that are selected, each character that is present in the CSV (any alphanumeric character) is